AlexysCa/track-ur-employees/README.md

 # SQL Challenge: Employee Tracker

 ## Description:
 A command line application that manages a company's employee database.
+A business owner could use this app to view and manage the departments, roles, and employees in their comapany.
+So they can focus on and organize their business.

 ## Tools:
 * Node.js